 9 Words Created by Spelling Other Words Backwards

-“Semordnilap” is a word playfully coined by word-game lovers some time in the mid 20th century.
+Semordnilap is a word playfully coined by word-game lovers sometime in the mid-20th century.
 While a palindrome reads the same way backwards or forwards (otto, kayak), a semordnilap (itself a semordnilap of “palindromes”) makes a completely different word when spelled backwards.
 While there are some semordnilaps that arose by chance (desserts-stressed, diaper-repaid), there are many, like “semordnilap,” that were created on purpose, usually to not-so-covertly hint at the words they happen to be reversing.
-Here are 9 words, besides semordnilap, expressly built to be semordnilaps.
+Here are nine words, besides semordnilap, expressly built to be semordnilaps.

 The name of the sorcerer in Fantasia is “Disney” spelled backwards.
 The animators modeled the character after Walt Disney himself.

 Oprah has a magazine titled by her first initial (O), a network named with both her initials (OWN – The Oprah Winfrey Network) and a production company that spells her name backwards (Harpo).
 Her next project will have to be an anagram (Pharo?).